-These three things seem like they are next to impossible to achieve…. all together at least!
+These three things seem like they are next to impossible to achieve, all together at least!
 Something always gets left out of the mix.
 I saw a meme once that said: happy kids, clean house, sanity… pick 2.
 It hits home for sure.
 We could easily change those to homeschool, clean house, sanity… pick 2.
 It can be so hard to keep up on it all.
 I’ve had days when I shut myself in my room and cried because I was so overwhelmed!!
-However, housekeeping, homeschooling ,and staying sane don’t have to compete with each other.
+However, housekeeping, homeschooling, and staying sane don’t have to compete with each other.
 It really is possible to have all of these things.
 I promise.
 It just takes some hard work, some time, and some changes.
-Here’s some ideas for when homeschooling and housekeeping send you running for cover.
+Here are some ideas for when homeschooling and housekeeping send you running for cover.

 Stop everything you are doing and give yourself a moment to relax.
 Forget about the laundry and dishes.
 Forget the History lesson.
 They can wait.
 This may seem counteractive, but you will be so much more productive when you’re thinking straight.
 Taking a break may only be for a few minutes or it may be a few hours.

 Get Up Early Or Stay Up Late

 This doesn’t seem very fun, but getting up before the kids or staying up after they are in bed will help you catch up on your chores.
 Plus, starting your day with a clean home will take a lot of your stress away for the day!
 I like to have a clean kitchen before we start our school day.
 That is the center of our home, so keeping it clean helps me to feel like I have some control over the chaos!😂